jmiller84/data_streaming/04_streaming_continued/02_streaming_examples.md

     # Print the JSON string
     print(json_string)
 ```

 So the above reuses a lot of code we've used before, the only `gotcha` is a Kafka
 event needing a field called value, which I've put all our fields into.
 </details>

+*N.B.
+If you use the above code, put it in a cell, and remember to skip this cell when running your `monster_tracker` to write to kafka.*
+> The reason for this seems that we are making multiple `sparkSessions` and We are trying to write to the wrong one.
+I have not yet worked out why `spark.stop()` doesn't close the session for us to make a new one that uses the .jar files we need, so for now make sure to skip this cell - or put it in another notebook entirely!

 ### Let's add more